HounaidaM/Coronary-Angiogram-Keyframes-Extraction/README.md

 - The test is done on our personal dataset to produce the frame masks (Ground Truth).

 # Authors:
-Hounaida Moalla, Aiman Ghrab, Bassem Ben Hamed, Amin Bahloul, Rania Hammami and Leila Abid
+Hounaida Moalla & Aiman Ghrab

 # Previous works
 Previous work has been presented in